TANRININresulu/Quran_hadith_Islam/README.md

+9:128 and 9:129 are added to Quran by Satan!
+They are not from THE GOD!

 # Quran-Hadith-Islam

 After more than 12 years of computerized research of Quran, PHYSICAL EVIDENCE was discovered proving that Quran is indeed the infallible word of ALLAH.